 Diwali celebrates the return of Sri Rama to Ayodhya after fourteen years of exile.
 This follows immediately after Rama’s great victory over Ravana and his recovery of his beloved wife Sita.
 As such, Rama’s return indicates the triumph of light over darkness and dharma over adharma.
 It marks the establishment of Rama Rajya, the rule of dharma that allows the flowering of our highest human and spiritual potentials.

-The aspiration for Rama Rajya that inspired the independence movement was derided and rejected by post-independence intellectuals and leaders who preferred to put their own images upon the country over that of Sri Rama and teach their own personal opinions and political ideologies over the wisdom of the great seers and yogis of the country.
+The aspiration for Rama Rajya that inspired the independence movement was derided and rejected by post-independence intellectuals and leaders who preferred to put their own images upon the country over that of Sri Rama, and teach their own personal opinions and political ideologies over the wisdom of the great seers and yogis of the country.
 They stained the saffron of traditional India with the red of Marxism, sometimes painted by the blood of Hindus.

 Certainly, the turn towards Rama Rajya has been made and there can be no going back.
 Yet, the battle is far from over and there can be no relaxing of efforts or reduction in determination or resolve until all negative forces are entirely removed.
 Forces of cultural subversion, foreign attack and terrorism remain lingering in the shadows, hoping to continue their insidious assaults from behind the scenes.
-Even if a Ram Mandir is built in Ayodhya the fight will go on.

 Implications for the Future of India